 Wal-Mart third-quarter sales boosted by hurricanes, online; shares jump

-Wal-Mart Stores Inc , the world's largest retailer, reported its 13th consecutive rise in quarterly comparable sales on Thursday, driven by an increase in the number of shoppers who visited stores and online purchases.

-CHICAGO: Wal-Mart Stores Inc , the world's largest retailer, reported better-than-expected quarterly sales at established U.S. stores on Thursday, boosted by hurricane-related purchases and soaring online sales, sending its shares up 4.4 percent.
+CHICAGO: Wal-Mart Stores Inc , the world's largest retailer, reported better-than-expected quarterly sales at established US stores on Thursday (Nov 16), boosted by hurricane-related purchases and soaring online sales, sending its shares up 4.4 per cent.

 The retailer has recorded more than three straight years of comparable sales growth, despite slow demand and a tough retail environment that has hurt brick-and-mortar rivals.